BeerendLauwers/BeerendLauwers.github.io/posts/2015-06-06-getting-hakyll-running-on-windows.markdown

 There's some really fancy deployment options available, such as automatic deployment with [Travis CI](http://begriffs.com/posts/2014-08-12-create-static-site-with-hakyll-github.html).

-I'll keep it simple for the moment:
+I'll keep it simple for the moment and just push my changes to `master` manually.